antmangini/GroupProject-CS202/README.md

 1. Player vs Player – Two players can play the game on the same device.
 2. Player vs AI – A human player competes against an AI, with adjustable difficulty.

-The project uses the Minimax algorithm with Alpha-Beta pruning to enable the AI to make intelligent moves in Connect Four.
+The project uses the Minimax algorithm with Alpha-Beta pruning to enable the AI to make intelligent moves in Connect Four and Tic Tac Toe.
 It also provides a clean and interactive user experience with score tracking and game resets.

 ## File Structure
 <ul>